MolSnoo/Alter-Ego/Docs/developer_reference/commands/moderator_commands.md

 item in an item with multiple inventory slots, you can specify which slot to put it in.
 If no object or item is specified, they will drop it on the FLOOR.
 This can be changed in the settings file.
 Only objects and item in the same room as the player can be specified.

+## dumplog
+Dump current game state to file.

+#### Aliases

+`.dumplog`

+#### Examples

+    .dumplog

+#### Description

+Dumps a log of the most recently used commands, as well as current internal game state.
+This will generate two files.
+The data_commands file will contain all successfully-issued commands that have been used recently, but keep in mind that the bot only stores up to 10,000 commands at a time.
+The data_game file will contain the entirety of the bot's internal memory relating to the game, with certain data types being truncated when nested.
+Because these files can be quite large, and Discord has a maximum file size limit of 10 MiB, they will be compressed into a .gz file before being sent.
+If the file size exceeds this, they will instead be saved to disk.

+This command is for debugging purposes, and has no use during regular gameplay.
+If you discover a bug that was not caused by Moderator error, please use this command and attach these files to a new Issue on the [Alter Ego GitHub page](https://github.com/MolSnoo/Alter-Ego/issues).

 ## editmode